appliedgeometry/EuLearn_db/Architectures/README.md

 ## Description

-This repository contains code for experiments on the Eulearn Dataset.
-The dataset can be loaded from pickle or stl formats.
-The code is organized into folders, each containing necessary scripts to replicate the experiments reported.
+This repository contains code for deep learning experiments on the **EuLearn dataset**.
+The dataset can be loaded from either `.pkl` or `.stl` formats.
+Code is organized into modular folders, each of which contains the necessary scripts to perform the reported experiments.

 ## Repository Structure